The 5 Best Natural Acne Spot-Treatments Using Things From Your Kitchen

 5. Ice Cubes

 Saving the best for last.
-This is one of my fave at home remedies for a blemish.
-Gently rub the ice cube over your blemish for a few minutes until it melts.
+This is one of my fave at home remedies for cystic acne.
+Gently rub the ice cube over your breakout for a few minutes until it melts.
 You will need to move the ice cube around or take breaks in order to keep that one spot from being unbearably cold.
 Watch that puppy shrink!

 Or if you really want to up your game, use green tea ice cubes.
 I make these by brewing organic green tea, then pouring the tea into an ice cube tray until frozen.
 I use a specific ice cube tray since it WILL stain white ice cube trays.
 These green tea ice cubes are amazing!
 I’ve used this method a ton and am always amazed by the results.